 How do I apply for a private student loan?

 Once you’ve chosen a lender, you’ll fill out an application for a private student loan.
 Here’s a breakdown of the steps you might take:

 - Time your applications.
 You can limit the impact to your credit scores by submitting your loan applications within a short time frame, usually 14 to 45 days.
 That’s because credit agencies usually count several applications for the same type of loan as one hard inquiry.
 It’s also a good idea to apply for the student loan at least two months before tuition is due.

 - Find a co-signer.
 You might need a co-signer if you have a limited credit history, a low credit score or a low income.
 A good co-signer might be a trusted relative or friend who has the credit history to qualify and the income to handle payments if necessary.

 - Gather your documentation.
 Before filling out the application, organize your documents to make the process easier.
-The lender may ask for recent pay stubs, a W-2, bank account statements, a copy of your latest lease agreement and more.
+The lender may ask for recent pay stubs, a W-2, bank account statements, a copy of your latest lease agreement, an academic transcript and more.

 - Fill out the application.
 Every lender has a different application, but most ask for permission to check your credit, details about your finances and documentation to support any information.
 The lender will also want to know details about your income and employment status, how much you’d like to borrow, the school you’re attending and when you expect to graduate.